 Looking for a new Janitorial position?
 You can bet that you’re not the only one on the hunt, which means it’s important to stand!
 How?
-By making your janitor resume updated, targeted, and a notch above the rest.
+By making your janitor resume up to date, targeted, and a notch above the rest.
 How to get there?

 Janitor Resume Sample